Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

 What Is the Closest Thing to Antibiotics Over the Counter?

-Under federal law, all intramuscular, intravenous, and oral antibiotics require a prescription from a health care provider.
-That said, there are topical antibiotics available over-the-counter for minor cuts, scrapes, and burns:
+Under federal law, all intramuscular, intravenous, and oral antibiotics require a prescription from a licensed healthcare provider.
+That said, there are topical antibiotics available over the counter for minor cuts, scrapes, and burns:

 Is There an Over the Counter Antibiotic Like Amoxicillin?